Last Updated on 20 May 2026 by Tania Putri

 In contrast to wild civet coffee production, this coffee production raises significant environmental concerns.
 The process involves capturing civets from their natural habitats and confining them in small cages for extended periods.
 This confinement not only affects the welfare of the animals but also disrupts the natural balance of the ecosystem.

 These coffee farms require large amounts of space to accommodate the growing demand for this luxury coffee.
 As a result, natural habitats are destroyed or altered to make way for these farms.
-Deforestation and habitat loss have severe consequences for the biodiversity of the region, leading to the displacement and extinction of many species.

-Additionally, These coffee farms often rely heavily on artificial fertilizers and pesticides to maximize production.
+Additionally, these coffee farms often rely heavily on artificial fertilizers and pesticides to maximize production.
 These chemicals can contaminate the soil, water sources, and surrounding ecosystems, causing long-term damage to the environment and posing health risks to wildlife and nearby communities.

 The Ethical Concerns Surrounding Captive Civet Coffee